-When you pay your bond, at the time of signing your lease agreement, you will be issued with a receipt immediately.
+When you pay your bond, you will be issued with a receipt immediately.
 We will lodge the bond on the next business day.
-The names of all tenants who will be living at the property need to be listed on the lodgment form.
+The names of all tenants who will be living at the property need to be listed on the lodgement form.